 The tendency for many moms is to take December off from their homeschool and also their home routines.
 This can cause more challenges then you might realize.
-So, I advise not to ditch routines, as they are even more important when life gets crazy, and very hard to resestablish after the Holidays.
-I also advise not to ditch homeschool during December, just make some adjustments.
-Make Christmas the teme of homeschool.
+So, I advise not to ditch routines, as they are even more important when life gets crazy, and very hard to reestablish after the Holidays.
+I advise not to ditch homeschool during December, just make some adjustments.
+Make Christmas the theme of homeschool.

 10 Ways to Create a Joyful and Hygge Christmas

 I suggest that you not set aside regular routines.
 They are so hard to set and discipline ourselves to carry out.
 Perhaps scale back on the time, but do not drop home routines altogether.
 If you maintain a basic routine, life will be easier to manage and more likely to have *hygge.

 Keep your personal devotions each day.
 Moms need this time to gather their thoughts, feel peace, receive strength, and make wise use of their time and their family's time, by not over scheduling.
 This is hygge.